The Flute Player of Hamelin

 On the banks of a river in the north of Germany, there was a little town called Hamelin.
 Hamelin was a nice, quiet town with many small houses and useful stores.

 But in the year 1284, the town experienced an awful problem.
 They had an infestation of rats.
 The town had always had several rats running around, but the cats usually ate them quickly.
 But suddenly, the rats became a terrible problem.
 The rats started to multiply.
 The cats couldn’t eat all of the rats—there were too many!
 The rats started to swarm the whole town of Hamelin.
-They ran through all the streets, in the stores, in people’s homes.
+They ran through all the streets, into the stores, into people’s homes.
 The rats ate peoples’ food and even chewed on the wood in their homes.

 The townspeople went to the mayor of the town, and they begged him, “Please do something to stop this horrible rat infestation!”